EricRobertCampbell/obsidian_vaults/SR - Chapter 2 - Small Worlds and Large.md

 We do that with the data!

 **Evaluate**
-A Bayesian process can be proven to be the optimal way to update our beliefs, gievn the data, and _given that the model is an accurate description of reality_.
+A Bayesian process can be proven to be the optimal way to update our beliefs, given the data, and _given that the model is an accurate description of reality_.

 ## Components of the Model